Board of Directors

 Member of the House of Lords, United Kingdom

-She is also actively engaged in numerous philanthropic organizations including her role as a member of the Executive and Board of Directors of Vital Voices Global Partnership.
+She is actively engaged in numerous philanthropic organisations including her role as a member of the Executive and Board of Directors of Vital Voices Global Partnership.
 In this role she has been involved in training community and business leaders and parliamentarians.
-Further she has been very active in raising funds for projects for Vital Voices.
-She is also a trustee of Piggybankkids and a trustee for Share Gift.

-Kate James, chief communications officer, serves as the senior communications advisor for the foundation and is a member of the Management Committee.
-Kate oversees internal and external communications for the foundation, partnering with the advocacy and policy teams in Global Development, Global Health and United States programs to complement and advance the foundation’s strategies and efforts.
+Kate James is the Chief Corporate Affairs Officer at Pearson.
+Formerly, Kate served as chief communications officer at the Gates Foundation, serving as the senior communications advisor for the foundation and was a member of the Management Committee.
+Kate oversaw internal and external communications for the foundation, partnering with the advocacy and policy teams in Global Development, Global Health and United States programs to complement and advance the foundation’s strategies and efforts.

 Prior to joining the foundation, Kate worked in the financial services industry, where she most recently served as Senior Vice President, Global Corporate Communications for Citibank.
 She has held senior leadership roles at Standard Chartered Bank and GlaxoSmithKline in the areas of communications, international government relations, strategy and sustainability.
 Kate is also an active leader in the non-profit community, serving also as a trustee of Trade plus Aid.